itsneugen/generalized-simplex-derivatives/README.md

 ###  MATLAB Support (Optional)

-MATLAB versions of some methods (GSG, GSH) are included in the repository for academic benchmarking and comparison purposes.
+MATLAB versions of some methods (GSG, GSH) are included in the repository.

 ---